sugaryourcoffee/syc-svpro/README.md

 Version 0.1.6
 -------------
-* Commas within collon expression are now ignored while splitting collons
+* Commas within columns expression are now ignored while splitting columns of table columns
 * Table takes a number format now with `--nf DE` which will convert numbers from DE locale like 1.000,00 to 1000.00
 * Table uses a precision for numbers.
 Default is 2.
 Can be assigned with `pr: 2`